aurelia/aurelia/docs/user-docs/app-basics/components-revisited.md

 {% endtab %}
 {% endtabs %}

-'Chained projection' is also supported.
-This is explained in the following example.
+You can 'chain' projections, as explained in the following example.

 {% tabs %}
 {% tab title="lvl-zero.html" %}